 The MagSafe Battery Pack is another charging option from Apple.
 It has an 11.13Wh capacity, a 2,920mAh equivalent, and can charge your device at the full 15W when connected to Lightning.

-Testing shows that Apple's battery pack charges at about 5W when not connected to power and can provide approximately 2,000mAh to an iPhone battery.
+Testing shows that Apple's battery pack charged at about 5W originally, but has been updated to charge at 7.5W via firmware released in April 2022.
+It can provide approximately 2,000mAh to an iPhone battery.
 This is about 55% of an iPhone 12 Pro Max battery and about 90% of the iPhone mini battery.

 Code discovered in iOS 14.5 indicates that the MagSafe Battery Pack will only charge a device to 90% capacity before shutting down to conserve power.
 This is likely done due to the inefficiency of wireless charging.
 The wattage needed to fill an iPhone battery completely would drain more power from the battery than it provided.